inveniosoftware/docs-invenio-rdm/docs/maintenance/branch-management.md

 you can start from ``invenio-app-rdm`` to figuoure out which module versions and branches that are supported and can update the table accordingly.

-#### Create maintenance branches on LTS releases
+#### Create maintenance branches on release

-When a new LTS version is released, the release manager should go through all above repositories and create ``maint-x.y`` branches from the master/main branch.
+When a new release is released, the release manager should go through all above repositories and create ``maint-x.y`` branches from the master/main branch.